sheilbronn/rtl2mqtt/README.md

 ## Installation

-rtl2mqtt.sh should run fine on all Linux versions that support rtl_433, e.g. Raspbian Buster.
+rtl2mqtt.sh should run fine on all Linux versions that support rtl_433, e.g. Raspbian Buster and beyond.
-The only prerequisites are bash, jq, and mosquitto_pub (from mosquitto).
+The only prerequisites are bash, and mosquitto_pub (from mosquitto).
+The need for jq has been removed, calculations are done in bash.

 A very simple technique to make it run after each reboot is adding something like the following line to the crontab file: